microsoft/Windows-Machine-Learning/Tools/WinMLRunner/README.md

   Shared Memory usage (evaluate): 1 MB
   Shared Memory usage (load, bind, session creation, and evaluate): 6.04688 MB
  ```

+## Log CPU Fallback
+Operators falling back to the CPU can cause slow performance, so you can use the -LogCPUFallback argument to see which operators are falling back to CPU.
+To fix CPU fallback, please make sure you are using the correct [operator set](https://docs.microsoft.com/en-us/windows/ai/windows-ml/onnx-versions) and if the issue persists please log a bug [here](https://github.com/microsoft/Windows-Machine-Learning/issues).

  ## Capturing Trace Logs
  If you want to capture trace logs using the tool, you can use logman commands in conjunction with the debug flag: